Indoor Air Quality

 COVID-19 contamination via aerosols

 The risk of becoming infected with the COVID-19 virus is higher in crowded and poorly ventilated spaces.
-Transmission of COVID-19 via aerosols rarely occurs outdoor or in enclosed spaces with a large volume.
-The general recommendation is to deactivate indoor air recirculation, to increase the supply rate of fresh air and the extraction rate of stale air.
-The ventilation system should remain active on a continuous basis.
+Transmission of COVID-19 via aerosols rarely occurs outdoors or in enclosed spaces with a large volume.
 Most ventilation systems are dimensioned to provide crowded spaces with sufficient fresh air.
-In case the room is not occupied, the ventilation rate can be reduced.
+When the room is not occupied, the air volume flow rate can be reduced while still supplying sufficient fresh air.
+However, some ventilation systems partially recover indoor air to minimise heat losses.
+This internal air circulation can spread viruses through the building.
+Therefore, the general recommendation is to deactivate indoor air recirculation, to increase the supply rate of fresh air and the extraction rate of stale air.

 Energy savings

-A slight reduction in fan speed has a major impact on the electrical energy consumption of the fan.
+Another advantage of fan speed control is energy savings.
+If we would not control the fan speed, but instead let the motor run at full speed, there would certainly be a sufficient fresh air supply.
+But even a slight reduction in fan speed has a major impact on the electrical energy consumption of the fan.
 A typical HVAC fan follows a quadratic torque curve.
 Depending on the motor type, a reduction of 25 % air volume flow corresponds with 50 % less energy consumption.
+In addition, a lower air volume flow rate also results in a quieter operation.

 Minimise heat losses